nixworks/public/news/2006/10/13/README.md

 ##### Cellulose plant conflict
 ### [ Cellulose plant conflict: Demonstrators again block border crossings between Argentina and Uruguay after the World Bank announces its decision to continue funding the disputed paper mills. ](/news/2006/10/13/cellulose-plant-conflict-demonstrators-again-block-border-crossings-between-argentina-and-uruguay-after-the-world-bank-announces-its-decis.md)
-_Context: paper mill, Uruguay, World Bank, Argentina, Cellulose plant conflict_
+_Context: Uruguay, World Bank, Argentina, paper mill, Cellulose plant conflict_

 ##### Abimael Guzmn
 ### [ Abimael Guzmn, leader of Peru's "Sendero Luminoso" guerrillas, is sentenced to life imprisonment at the conclusion of his retrial on terrorism charges. ](/news/2006/10/13/abimael-guzman-leader-of-peru-s-sendero-luminoso-guerrillas-is-sentenced-to-life-imprisonment-at-the-conclusion-of-his-retrial-on-terro.md)
-_Context: Abimael Guzmn, terrorism, Peru, Sendero Luminoso_
+_Context: Sendero Luminoso, Peru, terrorism, Abimael Guzmn_

 ##### Boulus Iskander
 ### [ Boulus Iskander, an Iraqi priest of the Syriac Orthodox Church, is kidnapped and beheaded by Islamist terrorists in Mosul. ](/news/2006/10/13/boulus-iskander-an-iraqi-priest-of-the-syriac-orthodox-church-is-kidnapped-and-beheaded-by-islamist-terrorists-in-mosul.md)
-_Context: Islamist terrorist, beheaded, Iraq, Mosul, kidnap, Boulus Iskander, Syriac Orthodox_
+_Context: Syriac Orthodox, Iraq, Islamist terrorist, Boulus Iskander, kidnap, Mosul, beheaded_

 ##### Ban Ki-Moon
 ### [ Ban Ki-Moon is elected to be the eighth Secretary-General of the United Nations, to succeed Kofi Annan in January 2007. ](/news/2006/10/13/ban-ki-moon-is-elected-to-be-the-eighth-secretary-general-of-the-united-nations-to-succeed-kofi-annan-in-january-2007.md)
-_Context: United Nations Secretary-General, United Nations, Kofi Annan, Ban Ki-Moon_
+_Context: Ban Ki-Moon, United Nations Secretary-General, United Nations, Kofi Annan_

 ##### American
 ### [ The U.S. Federal Aviation Administration bans fixed-wing aircraft from the East River corridor in New York City unless they are in contact with air traffic control.
 The change follows a crash of a plane into an apartment building earlier in the week. ](/news/2006/10/13/the-u-s-federal-aviation-administration-bans-fixed-wing-aircraft-from-the-east-river-corridor-in-new-york-city-unless-they-are-in-contact.md)
-_Context: American, fixed-wing aircraft, East River, air traffic control, New York City, Federal Aviation Administration_
+_Context: fixed-wing aircraft, East River, air traffic control, New York City, American, Federal Aviation Administration_

 ##### Wal-Mart
 ### [ Wal-Mart is ordered to pay $78 million in compensation to current and former employees for breaking labor laws in the U.S. state of Pennsylvania by forcing its employees to work through rest breaks and off clock. ](/news/2006/10/13/wal-mart-is-ordered-to-pay-78-million-in-compensation-to-current-and-former-employees-for-breaking-labor-laws-in-the-u-s-state-of-pennsyl.md)
-_Context: Wal-Mart, Pennsylvania, U.S. state_
+_Context: Pennsylvania, Wal-Mart, U.S. state_

 ##### US
 ### [ The US government has rebuffed UK calls to close its controversial detention centre at Guantnamo Bay in Cuba. ](/news/2006/10/13/the-us-government-has-rebuffed-uk-calls-to-close-its-controversial-detention-centre-at-guantanamo-bay-in-cuba.md)
-_Context: Cuba, UK, Guantnamo Bay, US_
+_Context: US, Guantnamo Bay, UK, Cuba_

 ##### Coroner
 ### [ A coroner has recorded a verdict of unlawful killing on ITN reporter Terry Lloyd, who was shot dead by US forces in southern Iraq in March 2003. ](/news/2006/10/13/a-coroner-has-recorded-a-verdict-of-unlawful-killing-on-itn-reporter-terry-lloyd-who-was-shot-dead-by-us-forces-in-southern-iraq-in-march.md)
-_Context: ITN, US, Terry Lloyd, coroner, Iraq, unlawful killing_
+_Context: ITN, unlawful killing, coroner, Iraq, US, Terry Lloyd_

 ##### Plateau State
 ### [ Two people protesting the impeachment of Plateau State governor Joshua Dariye are killed by riot police in Jos, Nigeria. ](/news/2006/10/13/two-people-protesting-the-impeachment-of-plateau-state-governor-joshua-dariye-are-killed-by-riot-police-in-jos-nigeria.md)
-_Context: Joshua Dariye, Plateau State, Jos, Nigeria_
+_Context: Nigeria, Joshua Dariye, Plateau State, Jos_

 ##### British government
 ### [ The British and Irish governments set a provisional date of 26 March 2007 for restoring devolution to Northern Ireland through the St Andrews Agreement. ](/news/2006/10/13/the-british-and-irish-governments-set-a-provisional-date-of-26-march-2007-for-restoring-devolution-to-northern-ireland-through-the-st-andre.md)
-_Context: Irish government, Northern Ireland, devolution, British government, St Andrews Agreement_
+_Context: Irish government, St Andrews Agreement, British government, Northern Ireland, devolution_

 ##### Bangladesh
 ### [ Bangladesh's Muhammad Yunus and the Grameen Bank win the Nobel Peace Prize for working to advance economic and social development among the poor. ](/news/2006/10/13/bangladesh-s-muhammad-yunus-and-the-grameen-bank-win-the-nobel-peace-prize-for-working-to-advance-economic-and-social-development-among-the.md)
-_Context: Grameen Bank, Bangladesh, Nobel Peace Prize, Muhammad Yunus_
+_Context: Muhammad Yunus, Nobel Peace Prize, Bangladesh, Grameen Bank_

 ##### 2006
 ### [ The United States is encouraging a vote on a United Nations resolution, which currently would impose an arms embargo and freezing of North Korean funds connected to North Korean nuclear and ballistic missile programs, despite opposition from the People's Republic of China, which has veto power. ](/news/2006/10/13/the-united-states-is-encouraging-a-vote-on-a-united-nations-resolution-which-currently-would-impose-an-arms-embargo-and-freezing-of-north.md)